 - Domestic Abuse Training

 - CPCAB Level 2 and 3 (The Counsel House)

 - Safeguarding Training (Place2Be)

-The organisations I have worked for involve counselling people with a wide range of issues, including low self-esteem, anxiety, depression, trauma and loss, body dysmorphia, relationship issues, parenting, retirement, domestic abuse, addiction, anger management and setting life goals.
+My experience involves counselling people with a wide range of issues, including bereavement, low self-esteem, anxiety, depression, trauma, body dysmorphia, self-harm, suicide, childhood issues, relationship issues, obsessive compulsive disorder, parenting, retirement, domestic abuse, addiction, anger management, career progression and setting life goals.